 As a boat owner, you are responsible for the environmental regulations that may govern the use of antifouling paint.
-If your boat is kept in water where marine growth, discoloration or "blistering" of the hull below the waterline is a problem, the use of antifouling paint may reduce the growth rate.
+If your boat is kept in water where marine growth is a problem, the use of antifouling paint may reduce the growth rate.
 Regulations may vary from state to state.
 Contact your local and state boating authorities for specific information.